sfigg/commercialization-public/manufacture/iot/create-packages.md

 ## Overview
 Packages are the logical building blocks used to create IoT Core images.

 *  **Everything you add is packaged**.
 Every driver, library, registry setting, system file, and customization that you add to the device is included in a package.
 The contents and location of each item are listed in a package definition file (*.wm.xml).
-*  **Packages are signed**.
-Every customization on your device is trackable to a package with a signature.
-Only you and partners that you trust can update the packages.
+*  **Packages can be updated by trusted partners**.
+Every package on your device is signed by you or a trusted partner.
+This allows OEMs, ODMs, developers, and Microsoft work together to help deliver security and feature updates to your devices without stomping on each other's work.
-*  **Packages are versioned for easier updates**.
+*  **Packages are versioned**.
+This helps make updates easier and makes system restores more reliable.

 ![A sample package file (sample_pkg.cab) includes a package definition file, package contents like apps, drivers, and files, plus a signature file and a version number](images/OEMPackages.png)